-140.1 The principle of confidentiality imposes an obligation on all Members to refrain from:

-- (a) Disclosing outside the Firm or employing organisation confidential information acquired as a result of professional and business relationships without proper and specific authority or unless there is a legal or professional right or duty to disclose; and - (b) Using confidential information acquired as a result of professional and business relationships to their personal advantage or the advantage of third parties. - 140.2 A Member shall maintain confidentiality, including in a social environment, being alert to the possibility of inadvertent disclosure, particularly to a close business associate or a Close or Immediate Family member. - 140.3 A Member shall maintain confidentiality of information disclosed by a prospective client or employer. - 140.4 A Member shall maintain confidentiality of information within the Firm or employing organisation. - 140.5 A Member shall take reasonable steps to ensure that staff under the Member's control and persons from whom advice and assistance is obtained respect the Member's duty of confidentiality. - 140.6 The need to comply with the principle of confidentiality continues even after the end of relationships between a Member and a client or employer.
+- 140.1 The principle of confidentiality imposes an obligation on all Members to refrain from: - (a) Disclosing outside the Firm or employing organisation confidential information acquired as a result of professional and business relationships without proper and specific authority or unless there is a legal or professional right or duty to disclose; and - (b) Using confidential information acquired as a result of professional and business relationships to their personal advantage or the advantage of third parties. - 140.2 A Member shall maintain confidentiality, including in a social environment, being alert to the possibility of inadvertent disclosure, particularly to a close business associate or a Close or Immediate Family member. - 140.3 A Member shall maintain confidentiality of information disclosed by a prospective client or employer. - 140.4 A Member shall maintain confidentiality of information within the Firm or employing organisation. - 140.5 A Member shall take reasonable steps to ensure that staff under the Member's control and persons from whom advice and assistance is obtained respect the Member's duty of confidentiality. - 140.6 The need to comply with the principle of confidentiality continues even after the end of relationships between a Member and a client or employer.
 When a Member changes employment or acquires a new client, the Member is entitled to use prior experience.
-The Member shall not, however, use or disclose any confidential information either acquired or received as a result of a professional or business relationship. - 140.7 As a fundamental principle, confidentiality serves the public interest because it facilitates the free flow of information from the Member's client or employing organisation to the Member.
-Nevertheless, Tihe following are circumstances where Members are or may be required to disclose confidential information or when such disclosure may be appropriate: - (a) Disclosure is permitted by law and is authorised by the client or the employer; - (b) Disclosure is required by law, for example: - Production of documents or other provision of evidence in the course of legal proceedings; or - Disclosure to the appropriate public authorities of infringements of the law that come to light; and - (c) There is a professional duty or right to disclose, when not prohibited by law: - (i) To comply with the quality review of a member body or $\underline{P}$ professional $\underline{b}\underline{B}$ ody; - (ii) To respond to an inquiry or investigation by a member body or regulatory body; - (iii) To protect the professional interests of a Member in legal proceedings; or - (iv) To comply with technicaland professional standards, and including ethicals requirements.
+The Member shall not, however, use or disclose any confidential information either acquired or received as a result of a professional or business relationship. - 140.7 The following are circumstances where Members are or may be required to disclose confidential information or when such disclosure may be appropriate: - (a) Disclosure is permitted by law and is authorised by the client or the employer; - (b) Disclosure is required by law, for example: - (i) Production of documents or other provision of evidence in the course of legal proceedings; or - (ii) Disclosure to the appropriate public authorities of infringements of the law that come to light; and

-- AUST140.7.1 The circumstances described in paragraph 140.7 do not take into account Australian legal and regulatory requirements.
-A Member considering disclosing confidential information about a client or employer without their consent is strongly advised to first obtain legal advice. - 140.8 In deciding whether to disclose confidential information, relevant factors to consider include: - (a) Whether the interests of all parties, including third parties whose interests may be affected, could be harmed if the client or employer consents to the disclosure of information by the Member; - (b) Whether all the relevant information is known and substantiated, to the extent it is practicable; when the situation involves unsubstantiated facts, incomplete information or unsubstantiated conclusions, professional judgement shall be used in determining the type of disclosure to be made, if any; - (c) The type of communication that is expected and to whom it is addressed; and - (d) Whether the parties to whom the communication is addressed are appropriate recipients.
+- (c) There is a professional duty or right to disclose, when not prohibited by law: - (i) To comply with the quality review of a member body or professional body; - (ii) To respond to an inquiry or investigation by a member body or regulatory body; - (iii) To protect the professional interests of a Member in legal proceedings; or - (iv) To comply with technical standards and ethics requirements. - AUST140.7.1 The circumstances described in paragraph 140.7 do not take into account Australian legal and regulatory requirements.
+A Member considering disclosing confidential information about a client or employer without their consent is strongly advised to first obtain legal advice. - 140.8 In deciding whether to disclose confidential information, relevant factors to consider include: - (a) Whether the interests of all parties, including third parties whose interests may be affected, could be harmed if the client or employer consents to the disclosure of information by the Member; - (b) Whether all the relevant information is known and substantiated, to the extent it is practicable; when the situation involves unsubstantiated facts, incomplete information or unsubstantiated conclusions, professional judgment shall be used in determining the type of disclosure to be made, if any; - (c) The type of communication that is expected and to whom it is addressed; and - (d) Whether the parties to whom the communication is addressed are appropriate recipients.